Tsirantonakis/CEHv10StudyGuide/3 - Scanning and Enumeration.md

 - Easy way to banner grab is connect via telnet on port (e.g. 80 for web server)
 - **Netcat** can also be used to banner grab
   - nc <IPaddress or FQDN> <port number>
+  - nc -l to create a listener/recipients
+  - nc -L Windows Only, creates a persistent listener
+  - nc -e Run this command on startup
 - Can be used to get information about OS or specific server info (such as web server, mail server, etc.)

 ### <u>NetBIOS Enumeration</u>